What is Sales Training? A Complete Guide to Sales Training Success

 Here’s an example to better understand how to think about and execute a sales training program with the right amount of pre-work, teamwork, sales coaching and assessments before, during and after a live-virtual video event.

 Imagine you have a new corporate pitch messaging sales training being rolled out to your teams.
 You want to make sure everyone is being trained and practicing.
-You want your teams to be conversationally competent.
-It’s not enough to walk everyone through your new pitch or presentation on a live-broadcast.
+You want to make sure everyone is being trained and practicing so they’re conversationally competent.
+It’s not enough to walk everyone through your new pitch or presentation on a live broadcast.

 Here are the recommended steps to sales training success.

-2. Track their video watching consumption and completion of doing any pre-work like a knowledge check or video practice assignment.
+2. Track their videowatching consumption and completion of any pre-work like a knowledge check or video practice assignment.

 3. Collect questions about the pitch before your live broadcast to gauge what your teams are thinking.

-4. You can even have your team record their version of the pitch before the live broadcast too.
+4. You can even have your team record their version of the pitch before the live broadcast, too.
 It’s good best practice.
 (We all know practice, practice, practice is what gets our teams performing better.
-Avoid having your teams practice with customers and prospect on live calls.)
+Avoid having your teams practice with customers and prospects on live calls.)

 6. Have your teams share live calls for peer and manager review.
-It’s good get real-time feedback on how the new pitch is working on live calls,
+It’s good to get real-time feedback on how the new pitch is working on live calls.

 8. Correlate sales performance data to know how your teams are doing.

-These activities when consistently executed gets our teams performing better and boosting their win-rates and sales velocity.
+These activities, when consistently executed, get our teams performing better, boosting their win rates and sales velocity.

-The next time you lead a video conference on a sales training topic ask yourself: What are the essential sales skills you’re asking people to improve and how are you measuring it?
+The next time you lead a video conference on a sales training topic, ask yourself: What are the essential sales skills you’re asking people to improve, and how are you measuring them?
 The answer to the question will guide you through the journey to rethink sales training.

 How can generative AI and ChatGPT enhance sales training?